e-Submissions of student papers, essays, and other writing projects

 This option is generally used when students are submitting assignments by name only.

-The instructor will create a "drop box" on Learning Management System where students will submit assignments by a specific deadline.
+The instructor will create a drop box on myCourses where students will submit assignments by a specific deadline.

 Document format: The instructor will indicate whether the assignment is to be submitted in Word or PDF format.

 Lateness will be tracked by the SAO.

 2. Email submission to the SAO Assignments address (e-submission)

 Where instructors do not use myCourses, students will submit assignments as an email attachment (no download links from any cloud-based service) to saoassignments.law [at] mcgill.ca with a copy (cc) the instructor.
 The Course title and instructor name must be written in the subject line.

 Students must use their McGill email address only.

 - Save file as follows: “[title of course] Fall 2019” (use the standard cover page for written work)

 - The subject line must state the course instructor’s name and course title.